arteacodes/SPPU-Computer-Engineering-Assignments/TE/LP-2 (Extreme ver.)/README.md

 ### Cloud Computing
 9. Create the following application in SalesForce.com using Apex Programming Language: <br>
-   I. Mathematical Calculator
+   I. Mathematical Calculator <br>
    II.
 Student Marksheet Generator

 10. Create the following application in SalesForce.com using Apex Programming Language: <br>
 To find the greatest among three numbers

 11. Create the following application in SalesForce.com using Apex Programming Language: <br>
-   I. Electricity Bill Calculator for a given unit
+   I. Electricity Bill Calculator for a given unit <br>
    II.
 Convert degree Celsius to Fahrenheit

 12. Create an application of Currency Converter in SalesForce.com using Apex Programming Language.